Ksenia Sukhinova: Miss Russia 2007

 Sukhinova won the 2007 Miss Russia pageant on 14 December 2007 in Moscow, where she represented Tyumen.
 She surpassed 50 other contestants from all over Russia.
 She was unable to represent Russia at Miss Universe 2008 due to her college work, so her 1st runner-up, Vera Krasova, replaced her in the pageant.
-Vera placed as the 3rd runner-up to Venezuela's Dayana Mendoza.
+Krasova placed as the 3rd runner-up to Venezuela's Dayana Mendoza.

 Miss World 2008

 On 13 December 2008, Sukhinova was crowned the new Miss World at the finals in Johannesburg, South Africa after beating 108 contestants.

 In a press conference after her victory, she said: "I am very glad to have brought this crown to Russia.
 I am proud that it is Russia that got the crown and I devote my victory to the whole country and to its every citizen... and to my grandmother."
 She also said that she hoped to improve Russia's international image to show the world that a girl from Russia could personify kindness, beauty and happiness.